shishishi123/shishishi123.github.io/_pages/research.md

 [Protecting Network Timing from Byzantine Attacks within Time-Sensitive IoT Networks](https://shishishi123.github.io/research/IoT-Security/)

-Aside from these works, I am also interested in other network and information security topics such as Blockchain, autonomous vehicle security, FL model poisoning attacks, model fingerprinting, and intrusion detection systems.
+Beyond these areas, I am also interested in a range of network and information security topics such as Blockchain, autonomous vehicle security, FL model poisoning attacks, model fingerprinting, and intrusion detection systems.